 The Economics of Happiness (2011) – Local Futures’ documentary film about the worldwide movement for economic localization.

-Fourth World War – A story of men and women around the world who resist being annihilated by globalization.
+The Fourth World War (2003) – A story of men and women around the world who resist being annihilated by globalization.

-Growthbusters: Hooked on Growth - "One man takes on City Hall, Wall Street and the Pope as he questions society's most fundamental beliefs about prosperity.
+Growthbusters (2011) – “One man takes on City Hall, Wall Street and the Pope as he questions society’s most fundamental beliefs about prosperity.”

-GMO OMG (2013) - GMO OMG director and concerned father Jeremy Seifert is in search of answers about GMO's.
+GMO OMG (2013) – Director and concerned father Jeremy Seifert is in search of answers about GMO’s.

 Gold Fever (2013) – About the valiant resistance movement by indigenous communities in Guatemala against the social and environmental destruction wrought by multinational mining corporations.